worldbank/intro-to-python/readme.md

 ## How to Run the Notebooks
 The notebooks can be downloaded and run on your local machine using your Jupyter Notebooks installation (eg. Anaconda).
+You can download the repository by either cloning it or downloading it.

 ## Slides and resources
 [Slide deck](https://drive.google.com/file/d/1YpYz_kc3kGze3EQt9IK8WPLu-nZSqhft/view?usp=sharing)